Demystifying the College Application Process

 Step 6: Financial Aid and Scholarships - October - December of 12th Grade

-As you navigate the application process, it's crucial to consider financial aid and scholarships.
+As your student navigates the application process, it's crucial to consider financial aid and scholarships.
 Research the various types of financial assistance available, including grants, scholarships, loans, and work-study programs.

-Fill out the Free Application for Federal Student Aid (FAFSA), CSS Profile and any other required financial aid forms.
-Typically these open in October, but in 2023 the FASFA will not be available until December.
+Fill out the Free Application for Federal Student Aid (FAFSA), CSS Profile and any school specific financial aid forms.
+Typically, these open October 1st.
 Be aware of each college's financial aid deadlines, as they may differ from the application deadlines.
-Additionally, search and apply for scholarships that align with your interests, achievements, or demographics.
+Additionally, search and apply for scholarships that align with your student’s interests, achievements, or demographics.
+Here is a terrific video with our financial aid partner, Kevin Murphy, who discusses the financial aid process.

 Step 7: Review Offers and Make a Decision - December - May 1st of 12th Grade

-Once you've submitted your applications, the waiting game begins.
-You will start receiving acceptance letters, financial aid offers, and scholarship notifications.
+Once applications have been submitted, the waiting game begins.
+Students will start receiving acceptance letters, financial aid offers, and scholarship notifications over the subsequent months and will have until May 1st to make a decision.

-It sounds like a lot, but if you plan ahead, remain organized, and know when to ask for help, the college application experience can provide first-hand experience learning how to tackle a long term project, overall introspection, and improved executive functioning skills.
-Of course we are here to help guide you through the process and provide you the roadmap that helps you chart your course!
+The college application experience can provide first-hand experience in learning how to tackle a long-term project, overall introspection, and improved executive functioning skills.
+Of course, we are here to help guide your student through the process and provide the roadmap that helps chart their course!

 Previous